austinsonger/Policy-Portal/security-architecture-and-operating-model.md

 #### Quality of Service

-`Placeholder`  strives to provide a high quality of service to all of its customers.
-This is accomplished through a security architecture that encompasses all of `Placeholder` 's operations and provides high data confidentiality, integrity, and availability.
+`<Company Placeholder>`  strives to provide a high quality of service to all of its customers.
+This is accomplished through a security architecture that encompasses all of `<Company Placeholder>` 's operations and provides high data confidentiality, integrity, and availability.

-An overview of `Placeholder` 's architecture can be found in [Security Architecture](https://apps.us.jupiterone.io/policies/cp-model-architecture/). `Placeholder`  uses a highly scalable cloud architecture to provide system quality at all times.
+An overview of `<Company Placeholder>` 's architecture can be found in [Security Architecture](https://apps.us.jupiterone.io/policies/cp-model-architecture/). `<Company Placeholder>`  uses a highly scalable cloud architecture to provide system quality at all times.

 All systems are monitored and measured in real time as described in [Application Service Event Recovery](https://apps.us.jupiterone.io/policies/cp-bcdr-app/).

-`Placeholder`  uses DevOps methodology as described in [Software Development Process](https://apps.us.jupiterone.io/policies/cp-sdlc-dev/) to ensure a smooth delivery process of all systems and applications.
+`<Company Placeholder>`  uses DevOps methodology as described in [Software Development Process](https://apps.us.jupiterone.io/policies/cp-sdlc-dev/) to ensure a smooth delivery process of all systems and applications.

 Status for external facing, customer applications and systems is published at .